PixelDeEcran/PixelLib/doc/commands.md

 }
 ```

-There is not much to say other than the new type `Player`, which required the specified player to be online.
+There is not much to say other than the new type `Player`, which requires the specified player to be online.

 ## Modify the behaviours of the sub commands